 Ancient aquaculture meets genetic science: Traditional Owner eDNA Training Program at Budj Bim

-- Case study video: Gunditj Mirring Traditional Owners Aboriginal Corporation
+- Video case study: Gunditj Mirring Traditional Owners Aboriginal Corporation

-- First Nation-led stewardship of Country through innovative eDNA
+- First Nation-led stewardship of Country through eDNA

-- Early results are already informing long-term fishery planning and habitat restoration efforts
+- Results are informing long-term fishery planning and habitat restoration efforts

 Centred on the World Heritage-listed Budj Bim Cultural Landscape on Gunditjmara Country, this project brings together Traditional Owner knowledge and eDNA technology to help restore ecosystems, protect culturally significant species, and guide future conservation.

-Through the Traditional Owner eDNA Training Program, Gunditj Mirring Traditional Owners Aboriginal Corporation is mapping fish populations and tracking ecological change at the site of the world’s oldest known aquaculture systems.
+Through the EnviroDNA Traditional Owner eDNA Training Program, the Gunditj Mirring Traditional Owner Aboriginal Corporation is using this data to map fish populations and track ecological change at the site of the world’s oldest known aquaculture systems.

 “It’s our obligation to protect what our ancestors left for us.
 They planted the seeds and paved the path for us to walk in harmony with Country,” said Nicky Hudson, Water Officer at Gunditj Mirring Traditional Owners Aboriginal Corporation.